PhD Guidelines

-What follows on this page are our updated guidelines as of March 2024.
-Some students who are partway through the QE/TP process may find it most suitable to follow the earlier version.
-The main difference between the two versions is the schedule for the QE and the length of the thesis proposal (the new guidelines require a shorter proposal).
-Students or supervisors unsure which to choose may consult the Graduate Assistant at custgrad@queensu.ca.
+What follows on this page are our updated guidelines for completing a PhD in Cultural Studies at 成人大片 as of March 2024.
+Some students who are partway through the Qualifying Exam and/or Thesis Proposal may find it most suitable to follow the earlier version.
+The main difference between the two versions is the schedule for the Qualifying Exam and the length of the Thesis Proposal (the new guidelines require a shorter proposal).
+Students or supervisors unsure which to choose may consult the Graduate Assistant at custgrad@queensu.ca

-A completed PhD consists of coursework, qualifying exams and thesis/project proposal approval, independent research and analysis, and an oral defense.
-PhD research in Cultural Studies should be based on a deliberate choice of method(s), theoretical framework(s), and address(es), and may be presented in a 鈥渢raditional鈥 monograph-style format, or in a portfolio format.
+A completed PhD consists of coursework, Form X, a Qualifying Exam, a Thesis/Project Proposal, independent research and analysis, and an oral defense.
+PhD research in Cultural Studies should be based on a deliberate choice of method(s), theoretical framework(s), and audience(s), and may be presented in a 鈥渢raditional鈥 monograph-style format, or in a portfolio format.

 Students should consult with their supervisor(s) about course selection.
 All doctoral students are expected to take CUST 902 (Cultural Studies Colloquium) and 4 one-term (3.0 unit) graduate courses in Year 1, including CUST 803 and at least one other CUST course.
 Other courses may be within CUST or selected from graduate courses taught in various units across the university.
 It is our hope that some courses and assignments will serve to broaden students鈥 knowledge, while others will lead in a more focused way towards the Qualifying Exam and thesis/project work.